iancdunn/eBay-Market-Analyzer/README.md

     * Converts raw strings (e.g., "$1,200.00") into floats.
     * Extracts dates from strings like "Sold Oct 12, 2023" into standard Datetime objects.
     * **Outlier Logic**: Calculates `Q1` and `Q3` to determine the IQR.
 Any price falling outside `1.5 * IQR` is dropped.

-This tool is for educational purposes only.
-Web scraping may be subject to eBay's Terms of Service.
-Ensure you respect `robots.txt` policies and avoid sending excessive requests that could overload servers.